 The online proliferation of fake news is also making children trust the news less.
 Almost half of older children get their news from websites and social media, yet only a quarter of these children actually trust online sources of news.
 The report also found that half of teachers feel that the national curriculum does not equip children with the literacy skills they need to identify fake news, and a third feel the critical literacy skills taught in schools are not transferable to the real world.

-The All-Party Parliamentary Group on Literacy launched the Commission on Fake News and the Teaching of Critical Literacy Skills in Schools on 13 September 2017.
-This follows the publication of a new report from the National Literacy Trust, Fake news and critical literacy evidence review, which stresses that children and young people in England do not have the critical literacy skills they need to identify fake news.
+The All-Party Parliamentary Group on Literacy and the National Literacy Trust launched the Commission on Fake News and the Teaching of Critical Literacy Skills in Schools on 13 September 2017.
+Run in partnership with Facebook, First News and The Day, the commission has gathered a wealth of evidence over the past year on the impact of fake news on children and young people, and the skills children need to be able to spot it.

 Create a free login to access the resources.

 Through a coordinating role in the News Literacy Network we are working to empower and equip news consumers of all ages with the confidence, knowledge and skills they need to engage critically with news and current affairs.

 If you have any questions about the commission, please email firstname.lastname@example.org.